 Moot Court Board

-Stetson's Moot Court Board is composed of a select group of students who compete in interscholastic moot court competitions throughout the United States and around the world.
+Stetson's Moot Court Board is composed of a select group of students who compete in interscholastic moot court competitions throughout the United States.

 Stetson teams compete year-round, including summers.
 Teams are usually comprised of two or three members; however, some teams are much larger and occasionally students compete on teams with members of other advocacy boards.

 Competitions cover a wide variety of legal fields, including the following: